refractionPOINT/lce_doc/docs/net.md

   --within-range WITHINRANGE
-                        if specified, this IP CIDR range will be favored when attributing an internal IP address in lc-net
+                        if specified, this IP CIDR range will be favored when attributing an internal IP address in lc-net --exclude-local-ranges EXCLUDELOCAL
+                        by default configs generated for clients route all public IP ranges, this comma separated list of CIDRs describes IP ranges to exclude --dns-servers DNSSERVERS
+                        by default configs generated for clients use the Google Public DNS servers (8.8.8.8 and 8.8.4.4), this comma separated list of DNS servers overrides it if specified
 ```

 The `name` is the name that will be associated with the lc-net device.
 We recommend using a user identifier like an email address.
 If you use an email address, you can specify the `--email-user` flag and the QR code + configuration file will be emailed directly to the `name` (email address).